tehZevo/aegis-core/README.md

 * Accepts rewards which are then sent to multiple nodes at the same time

 ## TODO
+* Use python-fire to reduce clutter in run scripts

+* Reduce dependency on `start_nodes` in run scripts

+* Perhaps clean up run scripts/functions with `inspect.getargspec`

 * support environments with discrete observation spaces

 * Add flask log anti-spam to flask controller